 We have invested over \$5.0 billion since 2008 to acquire certain wireless spectrum licenses and related assets.
 We will need to make significant additional investments or partner with others to, among other things, commercialize, build-out, and integrate these licenses and related assets, and any additional acquired licenses and related assets; and comply with regulations applicable to such licenses.
 Depending on the nature and scope of such commercialization, build-out, integration efforts, and regulatory compliance, any such investments or partnerships could vary significantly.
 In addition, as we consider our options for the commercialization of our wireless spectrum, we may incur significant additional expenses and may have to make significant investments related to, among other things, research and development, wireless testing and wireless network infrastructure.
 We may also determine that additional wireless spectrum licenses may be required to commercialize our wireless business and to compete with other wireless service providers.
 For example, on February 10, 2016, we filed an application with the Federal Communications Commission ("FCC") to potentially participate as a bidder in the forward auction phase of the broadcast television spectrum incentive auction ("Auction 1000").
-Auction 1000 will take place in two phases.
-In the first phase or reverse auction phase, participating television broadcasters will "sell" their rights to use certain broadcast television spectrum in the 600 MHz frequency range to the FCC.
+Auction 1000 has two phases.
+In the first phase or reverse auction phase, participating television broadcasters "sell" their rights to use certain broadcast television spectrum in the 600 MHz frequency range to the FCC.
 In the second phase or forward auction phase, the FCC will "resell" that spectrum to various auction participants, including wireless service providers and other potential bidders.
-The first phase of Auction 1000 began on March 29, 2016.
+The first phase of Auction 1000 began on March 29, 2016 and concluded on June 29, 2016.
+Pursuant to the FCC's procedures for Auction 1000 and based on the results of the reverse auction phase, in order for Auction 1000 to conclude, the proceeds generated in the first stage of the forward auction phase must exceed approximately \$88.4 billion.
+If the proceeds from the first stage of the forward auction phase do not exceed this amount, Auction 1000 would move to one or more additional stages, with less available spectrum and lower spectrum clearing targets set by the FCC.
+The first stage of the forward auction phase of Auction 1000 will include 100 MHz of spectrum in over 90% of the available licensed geographic areas, based on the broadcasters' indicated availability of spectrum in the reverse auction phase.
+The available spectrum in each of these areas is comprised of certain paired 5x5 spectrum blocks (5 MHz uplink spectrum and 5 MHz downlink spectrum).
+As a result, a nationwide footprint may be obtained by aggregating a single 5x5 spectrum block in each available licensed geographic area.
+A qualified bidder in the forward auction phase could make an upfront deposit of up to approximately \$5.4 billion.
+On July 15, 2016, the FCC announced that we and 61 other applicants were qualified to participate in the forward auction phase of Auction 1000.
+The forward auction phase is scheduled to commence on August 16, 2016.
 The FCC determined that bidding in Auction 1000 will be "anonymous," which means that prior to and during the course of the auction, the FCC will not make public any information about a specific applicant's upfront deposits or its bids.
 In addition, FCC rules restrict information that bidders may disclose about their participation in Auction 1000.
 See Note 10 "Commitments and Contingencies - DISH Network Spectrum" in the Notes to our Condensed Consolidated Financial Statements for further information.